IronCoreLabs/ironcorelabs.github.io/about/index.md

   header="Why we're here"
   classes="fade-8"
-  details="We believe the current generation of cloud applications are fundamentally insecure." col1="When we think about what we might want to build next – the next great business productivity solution, an Internet-connected Swiss Army knife or a the next big social marketplace -- first we need a foundation for security." col2="Today's threat model requires more than just [perimeter security][perimsec].
-Sensitive data in real life isn't left out in the open for anyone with access to an office, it's put inside locked offices, drawers or safes.
-We need digital safes for all of our sensitive data." col3="[90% of security incidents][worseningsecurity] are due to application vulnerabilities.
-Typically the application has super user access to all of its data so hacking the app can lead to massive data downloads. **We're here to change that equation.**" background="/img/about/space.jpg"
+  details="We believe the current generation of cloud applications are fundamentally insecure." col1="When we think about what we might want to build next: kick-ass cloud CRM, ERP, health EMR, digital markets or finanial management, we know that the first thing we need to build is an exceptionally strong foundation for security." col2="This foundation needs to be far stronger than current practices and much more than just network-based [perimeter protection][perimsec].
+Confidential paper documents aren't just left out for anyone to stumble-upon.
+The digital world needs equivalent and equally usable security for digital data." col3="[90% of security incidents][worseningsecurity] are due to application vulnerabilities.
+The application typically has full access to all users' data so a hacker exploiting the app leads to disastrous results. **We're here to change that equation.**" background="/img/about/space.jpg"
 %}